-While I was waiting, I was instructed to fill out my order sheet.
+While I was waiting, I filled out my order sheet.
 The order sheet, more of a mini menu, listed each item and price.
 I marked each item I wanted, and after a few minutes, a worker came by and took my order sheet.
-I really liked the system that Din Tai Fung has implemented.
-It ensured that food arrived quickly once my table was ready, helping the turnover rate of the busy restaurant.
+I liked the system that Din Tai Fung has implemented.
+It ensured food arrived once my table was ready, helping the turnover rate of the busy restaurant.

 After 30 minutes, my table was ready.

-I was led to a table on the second floor where the cold beer I ordered was waiting for me.
-To get a seat quicker, I choose to sit at a table with other people, common in Taipei.
+From the outside, I didn’t realize how large the restaurant would be inside.
+There were dining rooms on multiple floors.
+After walking inside, a hostess led me to my table on the second floor where the cold beer I ordered was waiting for me.
+To get a seat quicker, I chose to sit at a table with other people, common in Taipei.
 You can choose to have your own table, but the wait might be longer.

 The decor was simple.
 On each floor were narrow open dining rooms.
 The rooms were bright with wooden tables.
-A few paintings could be found hanging on the otherwise empty beige walls.
+Hanging on the plain beige walls were a few paintings.

-On the first floor, just past the entrance, was the kitchen.
+On the first floor, past the entrance, was an open kitchen.
 I love how all Din Tai Fung locations let customers peak through the glass windows into the kitchen.

 They must have the hardest job in the world.
 The chefs work non-stop from opening to closing, rolling, stuffing, and steaming dumplings.
 Make sure you stop by for a peak on your way in or out to see it for yourself.

 The hardest part about visiting Din Tai Fung was deciding what to order.